united-security-providers/usp-core-waap/src/docs/processing-order.md

 This page documents the order in which features run during the request phase and the response phase.

-Request phase (notice that we start with the client):
+Request phase (note that we start with the client):

 ```
 Client